 enabled: true

-By default, the Rocket.Chat Helm chart deploys a single monolith with a single instance.
-To deploy multiple replicas of the microservice, add the replicaCount
+By default, the Rocket.Chat Helm chart deploys a single monolithic instance.
+To scale the deployment with multiple replicas, add the number of desired replicaCount

 replicaCount: 2